Artwork Page for Flower Pyramid

 Allegorical figures representing Faith, Hope, and Love decorate the base of this pyramid, on which rest six tiers with spouts where flowers can be placed.
 Flower pyramids are among the most complex and luxurious types of ceramics produced in Delft in the late 1600s.
 This example was made in the Greek A Factory, owned by Adrianus Kocx.
 During his tenure, the factory became the most prestigious of Delft potteries and received commissions from Queen Mary II, who ruled over England, Scotland, and Ireland together with her husband, William III.
 She contributed to the international spread of the fashion for Delft ceramics.

-White ceramic flower pyramid painted with blue details with a hexagonal base supporting six tiers, narrowing with each tier.
+A white ceramic flower pyramid painted with blue details features a hexagonal base supporting six tiers, narrowing with each tier.
 On the base each side features columns flanking a person.
-Atop, on each corner a blue painted frog crouches, looking up as its back supports the upper tiers.
-From this view, on each tier we can see curving up four spouts like creatures opening their mouths, getting smaller and closer together towards the top.
+At the top, a blue painted frog crouches on each corner, looking up as its back supports the upper tiers.
+From this view, on each tier we can see four spouts curving up like creatures opening their mouths, getting smaller and closer together toward the top.

 Flower Pyramid